The drag and drop actions

 >

-We have added x-data="{selectedItem: null}
+We have added x-data="{selectedItem: null} to the tbody html tag.

 This value represents which element is currently being moved.

-.
+We have also added the class="item".
 This will be used later on in app.js

-to get the list of items using querySelectorAll
+to get the list of items using querySelectorAll.

 Then we have